About Us

 Staff

+Larry and our Camp Directors handpick our staff.
+Our coaches consist primarily of High School level coaches, college level players, and outstanding youth coaches.
+Counselors are typically college age.
 We have one coach per ten campers and one counselor to an average of 20 campers.
 Including Coach Steele, the staff to camper ratio is typically 8 campers to each staff member.

 Quadruple-Double